-So you need to be a rock for yourself towards them so they get nothing from you that would provide the narcissist with what they want from you, which is attention, which is your reactions, which is for then to know they are getting at you.
+So you need to be a rock for yourself towards the narcissist so they get nothing from you that would provide the narcissist with what they want from you, which is attention, which is your reactions, which is for them to know they are getting at you.
 Remember, no reaction is a reaction, and it’s a powerful one.

 When you do have to talk to them, stick to the point, respond in a business-like manner, need to know basis.
 If they start to ask more questions, give short, to the point, uninspiring answers that can’t possibly lead to further conversation.
 Do not allow yourself to get drawn in.

 A simple yes and no will do whenever possible, but sometimes, the question might mean you need to commit to an answer if you’re not ready to commit, just respond with, maybe, perhaps or we’ll see nothing more.